 FLIR Thermal Studio setup and user guide

-FLIR Systems issues generic manuals that cover several software variants within a software suite.
+FLIR Systems issues generic manuals that cover several variants within a software suite.
 This means that this manual may contain descriptions and explanations that do not apply to your software variant.

 The authoritative version of this publication is English.
 In the event of divergences due to translation errors, the English text has precedence.
 Any late changes are first implemented in English.